 It is likely that the bin will be emptied at about the same time each week, but occasionally, operational difficulties (road works, vehicle breakdowns, etc.) may result in the bin being collected at a different time.

 If your bin is not collected at the usual time, leave it out until the end of the day.
 If the bin is not collected by the end of the day, please phone us on 01684 295010.
-The bin will then usually be collected on the next working day.
+The bin will then usually be collected within 5 working days.